-Montana Hill Guest Ranch in Bridge Lake, British Columbia, began 25 years ago and operated into the 1990's.
-Recently purchased and renovated by Alan and Elaine, they are welcoming guests beginning this month.
+Montana Hill Guest Ranch in Bridge Lake, British Columbia, began 25 years ago and operated into the 1990’s.
+Recently purchased and renovated by Alan and Elaine, they are welcoming guests.
 The ranch sits in the heart of cowboy country in the South Cariboo region of British Columbia.

 Over the winter they’ve been busy finding the perfect horses.
 They searched out and acquired well-trained horses for their ranch-geldings only.